peczenyj/MooseX/README.md

 ## TODO

-1. Support to Roles ( it is a Module on Steroids )
+1. Support to Roles ( it is a Module on Steroids ) [done]
-2. Support to after/before/around
+2. Support to after/before/around [done]
-3. Improve the typecheck system (we should specify: we need an array of positive integers)
+3. Improve the typecheck system (we should specify: we need an array of positive integers) [done]
-4. Improve the exception and warning system
+4. Improve the exception and warning system [in progress]
 5. Profit!

 ## Limitations